Become a Foster Parent

 As the South Bay Peninsula sponsor, Help One Child recruits, screens and trains Host Families and Family Friends to serve as a safety net to families facing a crisis.
 The goal is that short term placement or weekend respite care can help alleviate the presenting crisis and prevent their children’s removal to foster care.

-If you are interested in learning more about becoming a Host Family please contact Judy Holmes.
+If you are interested in learning more about becoming a Host Family or a Family Friend please contact Judy Holmes.